Helsinki-NLP/Tatoeba-Challenge/README.md

+# NEWS AND ANNOUNCEMENTS

+Unfortunately, the data server is still down and the IT service is working on the issue.
+The data sets are, therefore, not available at the moment.
+Sorry!
+Hopefully, everything will be up and running again later this week.
+Apologies for the inconvenience!

 # The Tatoeba Translation Challenge

 A new challenge set for machine translation covering over 500 languages and thousands of language pairs.